 Item Average useful life

 Leasehold improvements 3 years

 Furniture and fixtures 5 years and 3 months

 Office equipment 5 years and 3 months

-IT equipment 2 years
+IT equipment 1 - 3 years

 Plant & machinery 5 - 21 years

-Right -Of -Use assets Lease term

 The residual value, useful life and depreciation method of each asset are reviewed at the end of each reporting period.
 If the expectations differ from previous estimates, the change is accounted for as a change in accounting estimate.